 30 Business & Professions Code 6125 — Necessity of active membership in state law. (“No person shall practice law in California unless the person is an active member of the State Bar.”)

-31 Business & Professions Code 6126 – Unauthorized practice [of law] or attempted practice; advertising or holding out; penalties [compare to penalties for unauthorized practice of medicine].
+31 California Business and Professions Code 6126 – Unauthorized practice [of law] or attempted practice; advertising or holding out; penalties [compare to penalties for unauthorized practice of medicine].

 32 See same.